Menu

 Hill and Moorland Leader with the Mountain Training Association

-Accredited by the British Association of Behavioural and Cognitive Psychotherapists as a CBT Therapist; by the Health Care Professionals Council as a Practitioner Psychologist.
+Accredited by the British Association of Behavioural and Cognitive Psychotherapists as a CBT Therapist; by the Health Care Professionals Council as a Practitioner Psychologist and by the EMCC as a Senior Practitioner Coach

 I’m not sure what I’m looking for…

-I’ve also worked in inpatient units, prisons, primary and secondary schools, Child and Family Courts as an expert witness in hundreds of court cases, as a counsellor for 13-25 year olds in the voluntary sector and as a writer of mental health articles and books.
 I started my career in mental health being curious about people and wanting to help – and both of these things still drive my practice today.

 Bit baffled by all the different types of therapy and therapists…

-what sort of issues do you work with?
+What sort of issues do you work with?

 Mood difficulties (anxiety and depression)